 Healthcare reform affects everyone differently.
 The good news for Medicare beneficiaries is that the Affordable Care Act provides our members enhanced benefits on things like preventive services that require no copay or coinsurance, and more affordable prescription drugs.
 Below is a list of frequently asked questions that may help you better understand what impact healthcare reform has on Medicare Advantage plans.

 Will healthcare reform have an impact on my Medicare Advantage coverage?

-The new healthcare reform law supports Medicare Advantage plans and Blue Cross of Idaho will continue to offer quality coverage for Idaho’s seniors.
-Your Medicare Advantage plan continues to cover all that Original Medicare covers, eliminates the Medicare deductible and replaces your coinsurance responsibility with low copayments.
-The legislation will not eliminate your health insurance or force you to make a change.
+The new healthcare reform law supports Medicare Advantage plans and we will continue to offer quality coverage for Idaho’s seniors.
+Your Medicare Advantage plan continues to cover all that Original Medicare covers, eliminates the Original Medicare deductible and replaces your coinsurance responsibility with low copayments.
+The legislation will not eliminate your health insurance, or force you to make a change.
 During Medicare’s Annual Enrollment period at the end of each calendar year, you can compare plans and make a change if you prefer.
 However, no change is required and you can keep your current coverage.

 Will my premium increase?

 Government funding for Medicare Advantage plans has the potential to change, but our Medicare Advantage premiums are set for a full year.
-So you will not see a premium increase for the remainder of the year.
-As mentioned above, we notify members in October each year about any premium changes for the following year.
-Over the past 13 years, Blue Cross of Idaho has offered consistent, affordable and dependable coverage in spite of Medicare's funding fluctuations.
-As always, we strive to provide stable, dependable coverage that strikes just the right balance between benefits and premiums.
+We notify members each year in October about any premium changes for the following year.
+We strive to provide stable, dependable coverage that strikes just the right balance between benefits and premiums.